antiwork/smallbets/README.md

 ## Running in production

-Small Bets uses **Kamal** for production deployment - a modern deployment tool created by 37signals (the makers of Rails) that provides zero-downtime deployments with Docker.
+Small Bets uses [Kamal](https://kamal-deploy.org/docs/installation/) for deployment.
+A modern tool that provides zero-downtime deployments with Docker.

 ### Prerequisites